-You can use the REFPNT CENTER variant to machine parts with a tool whose tip is used as a reference point when executing NC programs generated in a CAD/CAM software where the paths reference the center of the cutting edge radius instead of the tool tip.
+You can use the REFPNT CENTER-CENTER variant to machine parts with a tool whose tip is used as a reference point when executing NC programs generated in a CAD/CAM software where the paths are referenced to the center of the cutting edge radius instead of the tool tip.

-Previously, this functionality could only be achieved by shortening the tool with DL.
-The variant with REFPNT CENTER is advantageous in that the control knows the true tool length .
+Previously, this functionality could only be achieved by shortening the tool with ${\bf DL}$.
+The variant with ${\bf REFPNT}$ CENTER is advantageous in that the control knows the true tool length .

-If you use REFPNT CENTER, to program pocket milling cycles, the control generates an error message.
+If you use REFPNT CENTER to program pocket milling cycles, the control generates an error message.

-N130 FUNCTION TCPM F TCP AXIS SPAT PATHCTRL AXIS REFPNT TIP-TIP Both the tool reference point and the center of rotation are located at the tool tip.
+••• N130 FUNCTION TCPM F TCP AXIS SPAT PATHCTRL AXIS REFPNT TIP-TIP Both the tool reference point and the center of rotation are located at the tool tip.
 N140 FUNCTION TCPM F TCP AXIS POS PATHCTRL AXIS REFPNT CENTER-CENTER Both the tool reference point and the center of rotation are located at the center of the cutting-edge radius.